zicklag/docs-1/cloud/projects.md

   Total load placed on all Nodes.
 If CPU or memory are overloaded, the Node could crash!
 High usage is a sign that it's time to scale up.
 - **Horizontal Scaling**\
   Number of Standby Nodes activated.
-If one or more Standy Nodes are frequently activated, it may be time to add more Active Nodes.
+If one or more Standby Nodes are frequently activated, it may be time to add more Active Nodes.
 - **API Requests**\
   Number of API requests.
 This provides basic insight into traffic cycles, including overall volatility.
 If there are huge